WingsOfFireRainWing/Codey-Run1/README.md

 https://wingsoffirerainwing.github.io/Codey-Run1/

 Codey Run is a platformer where you play as the code ninjas mascot, Codey.
 Codey must jump over spikes, move around spikey walls, and even dodge moving walls.
-Codey Run features five unique levels, aduio, a main menu screen, and a winning screen.
+Codey Run features five unique levels, audio, a main menu screen, and a winning screen.
 Play as Codey and advance your way past many varying obstacles to collect shurikens!

 Play older versions!